3 Units From 1 1/2

 2. Units of Time: Hours, Minutes, Seconds, etc.

 The scenario changes slightly but maintains its core logic when dealing with units of time.
-Imagine you have a 3-hour task, and each "unit" represents a 1.5-hour block of work.
 Again, you still have two units of work.
+5-hour block of work.
+That's why imagine you have a 3-hour task, and each "unit" represents a 1.
 The same principle applies to minutes, seconds, or any time measurement.

 3. Units of Mass: Kilograms, Grams, Pounds, etc.

 Similarly, if "units" denote mass (kilograms, grams, pounds, etc.), the calculation remains the same.
-A total mass of 3 kilograms, divided into 1.5-kilogram units, still yields two units.
+A total mass of 3 kilograms, divided into 1.Practically speaking, 5-kilogram units, still yields two units.
 This demonstrates the versatility of the core principle across various physical quantities.

 4. Abstract Units: Arbitrary Quantities

 The beauty of this problem lies in its applicability to abstract units.
 Let's say "units" represent an arbitrary quantity, like the number of apples in a basket.
-If you have 3 apples and each "unit" consists of 1.5 apples, you still have two units.
+If you have 3 apples and each "unit" consists of 1.Day to day, 5 apples, you still have two units.
 This highlights that the mathematical principle transcends specific physical quantities.

 Practical Applications: Real-world Scenarios